 The current Trust Board was appointed in May 2013.
 At its first meeting the Board resolved to conduct a strategic review of the Reserve.
 The Board approved that the Chief Executive engage appropriate consultants to prepare the Review and provide expert advice.

-The Review in principle canvassed various options for management of the Complex including:
+The Review had the support of the Ministers (of the day) responsible for Crown Land and for Gaming and Racing.
+The intention was for the Trust to enter into an arrangement that provided funding for capital works to address atrophy of the asset whilst providing certainty of tenure for the greyhound racing industry at Wentworth Park, its iconic "headquarters".